sharonelis/ProgramLanguage/README.md

 ## Conclusion

-This guide explains how to use the custom interpreter by running it in interactive mode or executing a `.lambda` program file.
-Be sure to follow these instructions to ensure correct execution of your language programs.
+This guide explains how to run the custom language interpreter in both interactive and program execution modes.
+By following these instructions, you will be able to test and run `.lambda` programs efficiently.
+Make sure to check that Python is installed correctly and that your program files are in the correct format.